LCR-ADS-Lab/TAALES-doc/docs/13_word range/README.md

 ## Word range

 ### Definition
 Word range refers to the number of texts in a corpus in which a particular word occurs.
 While word frequency is closely linked to language proficiency, it can be inflated by technical terms concentrated in a few documents.
 Word range helps mitigate this inflation and more accurately represents an individual's likely exposure to specific words.
-Words with more limited range are generally considered more sophisticated.
+3
 ### Methodology
 Word range is calculated as the number of documents or categories in which a word appears, often aggregated as a mean score per word in a text.
 Several corpora are used to derive these indices, and transformations such as log-scaling or lemma-based calculations are applied for normalization or variant types.